 Most homeschool parents are unprepared for the at moment when they send the last child off to college.
 During the final senior year, mom is so busy with college visitations, admissions, transcripts, packing, and prepping their last child for the future, they don’t give a thought to their own future.
 They don’t realize how deafening the quiet can be in their now permanently clean home.
 Her 18-year career as a home educator is over.
 She looks around and thinks, “What do I do now?”
 Just as our financial plan for retirement should happen many years before retirement, so should our life plans for homeschool retirement be considered in advance.
 In this talk, Jeannie will share how you can transition from your current career as a homeschooler into a fulfilling future as a retired homeschool veteran.
 Ideas for ways to earn an income and develop a new community will be discussed, along with tips for solidifying your marriage, which may have suffered some neglect along the way.

 A Day in the Life of a Charlotte Mason Education

 Charlotte Mason tells us, “Let the lessons be of the right sort, and the children will learn them with delight.”
-Maybe you’ve read her books, or listened to lectures, and you sincerely believe in a Charlotte Mason education.
+Maybe you’ve read her books or listened to lectures, and you sincerely believe in a Charlotte Mason education.
 But you still aren’t sure how it looks in practice.
 Well, it’s much easier to understand how to implement this beautiful way of educating your children by experiencing it yourself.
-In this talk, Jeannie will take you through a typical Charlotte Mason day, using a sample schedule, real life examples, preferred curriculum choices and even allowing you the opportunity to be the student.
-By the end, your questions will be answered and you’ll be an expert on the Charlotte Mason method of education.
+In this talk, Jeannie will take you through a typical Charlotte Mason day, using a sample schedule,

 Help!
 Video Games Abducted My Child